 1. The ability to lay the 1st finger across the strings and NOT have the 2nd finger squeeze up against it.

 2. The ability to have the upper arm muscles stay relaxed, and add the weight of the arm, having it come through the bar finger to supply a lot of the pressure needed to get the string down.
 Most people lock up the upper arm immediately upon placing the bar down.

 3. The bar finger must be positioned right up close to the fret, often it is not, it is too far away, even a quarter of an inch greatly increases the amount of pressure needed to get the string firmly to the fret.
 Actually, when done correctly, it looks like the finger is on top of the fret, when viewed in a mirror.
-Also, a slight lean of the finger toward the headstock of the guitar is a good idea.
+Also, a slight lean of the finger toward the headstock of the

 Here is an exercise.
 Go to the 5th fret, and touch your light and relaxed 2nd finger to the 6th fret, 3rd string.
 Focus on your breathing and keep it flowing.
 While you are touching the string with the 2nd finger, lay the 1st finger across the strings with no pressure.
 Make sure your 2nd keeps separated from the 1st, and very slowly apply pressure with the bar across the strings, but only push them down half way.
 Imagine the strings are a bunch of individual rubber bands, and focus on the actual feeling of them under your finger.
 Keep breathing, and push the bar down a little further, using a combination of a slight squeeze between finger and thumb behind the neck, and the arm weight mentioned before. .
 Stop and check your shoulder and relax it.
 Now, slowly push the string down all the way, as you breath and as you keep your attention on your shoulder, which will tense as you do this.